EPA Reports on CSO, SSO Discharges

 The estimated volume of CSO discharged nationwide is 850 billion gallons per year.
 The number of CSSs and CSO permits has decreased slightly since publication of EPA's 2001 Report to Congress.
 Further, the percentage of CSO long-term control plans (LTCPs) that have been submitted to permitting authorities has increased from 34 to 59 percent.

 Separate Sewer Systems (SSSs) are located across the country.
-EPA's 2000 Clean Watersheds Needs Survey (CWNS) Report to Congress reported 15,582 municipal SSSs with wastewater treatment facilities.
-An additional 4,846 satellite SSSs collect and transport wastewater flows to regional wastewater treatment facilities.
+EPA's 2000 Clean Watersheds Needs Survey (CWNS) Report to Congress reported 15,582 municipal SSSs with wastewater treatment facilities; an additional 4,846 satellite SSSs collect and transport wastewater flows to regional wastewater treatment facilities.
 SSOs have the potential to occur in any of these SSSs.

 CSOs and SSOs contain untreated wastewater, and therefore the pollutant concentration depends on the service population, the characteristics of the sewer system, weather conditions, any treatment provided, and other factors.